 Klix V, Nowrousian M, Ringelberg C, Loros JJ, Dunlap JC, Pöggeler S. Functional characterization of MAT1-1-specific mating-type genes in the homothallic ascomycete Sordaria macrospora provides new insights into essential and nonessential sexual regulators.
 Eukaryot Cell.
 2010 Jun;9(6):894-905. doi: 10.1128/EC.00019-10.
 Epub 2010 Apr 30.
 PMID: 20435701; PMCID: PMC2901639.

 Dartmouth Digital Commons Citation

 Klix, V.; Nowrousian, M.; Ringelberg, C.; and Loros, J. J., "Functional Characterization of MAT1-1-Specific Mating-Type Genes in the Homothallic Ascomycete Sordaria Macrospora Provides New Insights into Essential and Nonessential Sexual Regulators" (2010).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 826.